-Below are some of the best herbal teas for extra help to relieve Fibromyalgia symptoms.
+Below are some of the best herbal teas to help relieve fibromyalgia symptoms.

-The first healing tea you should consider drinking for health benefits is ginseng tea.
-Ginseng is often found as a supplement; you can take it as needed and get it in the herb form.
+Ginseng tea is the first healing tea you should consider drinking for health benefits.
+Ginseng is often found as a supplement; you can take it as needed and get it in herb form.
 Then, you can make tea from it or purchase ginseng tea bags in this form.

 Health Benefits of Ginseng Tea

-There are many ways ginseng can help heal your body, from menstrual issues to assist with concentration and focus.
+There are many ways ginseng can help heal your body, from menstrual issues to assisting with concentration and focus.
 Here are some ways ginseng is an excellent healing herb:

 Stimulate Your Brain – Another health benefit of drinking ginseng tea is it helps increase your mental performance by stimulating your brain cells.
 This allows you to have better concentration and focus and improve your memory.

-Help Weight Management – Weight gain is something many people with fibromyalgia struggle with and have difficulty managing due to medication increasing appetite or food craving and a decrease in mobility and energy.
+Help Weight Management – Weight gain is something many people with fibromyalgia struggle with and have difficulty managing due to medication-increasing appetite or food cravings and decreased mobility and energy.

-Thankfully though, if you want to lose some weight, sipping a bit of ginseng tea every day can help.
+Thankfully, if you want to lose some weight, sipping a bit of ginseng tea daily and is can help.
 It provides a natural appetite suppressant, reducing how much you eat overall and battling those cravings.